×

 When we asked expats and global nomads about the quality of medical care in Bahamas, they replied:

 "The healthcare services in the Bahamas are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and permanent residents.
 The quality of public healthcare is generally good, with a wide range of services available, including primary care, emergency care, and specialist care.
 Foreign residents are able to access the public healthcare system, although they may be required to pay a fee.
 Expats in the Bahamas can use the public healthcare system, but they may need to pay a fee for certain services.
-In addition, many expats opt to purchase private health insurance to cover any additional costs," remarked one member in Bahamas.
+In addition, many expats opt to purchase private health insurance to cover any additional costs," said one digital nomad in Bahamas.

 Get Quote